PrachiBobde/Live-API-Data-Integration-with-Python-and-Power-BI-dashboard/README.md

-Project Overview
+Project Overview-

 This project demonstrates the development of a real-time analytical dashboard by integrating live data from a public API into Power BI using Python.
 The objective is to eliminate manual data updates by building an automated data pipeline that continuously fetches, processes, and visualizes global socio-economic and health indicators.

 The solution enables decision-makers to monitor key development metrics across countries through dynamic and automatically refreshed dashboards.

-Problem Statement
+Problem Statement-

 Organizations and analysts often rely on static datasets that quickly become outdated, leading to delayed insights and inefficient decision-making.
 There is a need for a system that can automatically retrieve continuously updated global data and transform it into actionable insights without manual intervention.

-Solution
+Solution-

 A Python-based data pipeline was developed to extract live data from a public API, perform preprocessing, and establish a live connection with Power BI.
 The dashboard refreshes automatically whenever new data becomes available, enabling real-time monitoring and analysis.

-Key Features
+Key Features-

 Automated data extraction from live public APIs using Python